Polypeptide antibiotic: Bacitracin

 Bacitracin is a polypeptide antibiotic derived from a bacterium, Bacillus subtilis, and acts against bacteria through the inhibition of cell wall synthesis.
 It does this by inhibiting the removal of phosphate from lipid compounds, thus deactivating its function to transport peptidoglycan; the main component of bacterial cell membranes, to the microbial cell wall.

 Bacitracin has been used in clinical practice mainly as a topical medication due to its toxicity being too high for parental use, however evidence successful treatment in clinical trials is limited.
 Surgeons are able to use Bacitracin in skin grafting procedures, due to its non-toxic quality.
 Pseudomembranous colitis; the inflammation of the large intestine was successfully treated with Bacitracin as an oral treatment, in the case of the two patients having relapses of the infection and allergic reactions, respectively, to the common antibiotic treatment with vancomycin.
-In 1980, the use of oral bacitracin successfully treated four cases of colitis and diarrhea associated with antibiotic use, caused by the bacteria Clostridium difficile.
+In 1980, the use of oral bacitracin successfully treated four cases of colitis and diarrhea associated with antibiotic use, caused by the bacteria Clostridioides difficile.
 However, two of the patients relapsed, whilst the other two cases experienced early stages of relapse.
 One relapsed patient was subsequently treated successfully with vancomycin.
 Bacitracin was also trialled in bullous impetigo, an acute blistering infection, however produced ineffective results with no significant difference in success rate in comparison to the placebo trials.
 Patients who continued to have new development of lesions further required alternative drug therapy, in a study undertaken by Ruby and Nelson, 1973.
 As a result, further studies of Bacitracin treatment in Impetigo, and to compare vancomycin and bacitracin are required.